gaissa/links-for-logged/README.md

 Links For Logged
 ================
-A simple WordPress plugin to add links for the logged user to the sidebar.
+A simple WordPress plugin to add links for the `logged users only` to the sidebar.